fwhaslam/Verbose/README.md

 Verbose Assertion is a technique which provides a huge speedup in test construction.

-The key is to represent all the externally accessible fields of a class as a single string.
-This string can be used in a single assertion which checks ALL fields in the object.
+The key is to represent all the fields of a class as a single string.
+This string can be dropped into a single assdertion which checks ALL fields in the object.
+When properly supported, Verbose Assertion will let you rapidly buid Assertion Coverage.
-When properly supported, verbose assertion can raise assertion coverage to record highs.

 ## What is Assertion Coverage ?